swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

 ### Function conversions

-A function conversion that changes the isolation of a function value applies the same checking as calling the original function from the destination isolation domain.
-This checking is applied at the point of conversion, because a function conversion is effectively a closure that wraps a call to the original function value.
-For example, a function conversion from one global-actor-isolated type to another can be conceptualized as an async, isolated closure that calls the original function with `await`:
+Function conversions can change isolation.
+You can think of this like a closure with the new isolation that calls the original function, asynchronously if necessary.
+For example, a function conversion from one global-actor-isolated type to another can be conceptualized as an async closure that calls the original function with `await`:

 ```swift
 @globalActor actor OtherActor { ... }